Chart Color Schemes

 Educational achievement in Brookfield - Kenmore Hills places it within the top 10% nationally, reflecting strong academic performance and high qualification levels across the community

 Brookfield - Kenmore Hills has a significantly higher educational attainment than broader benchmarks.
-53% of residents aged 15 and above hold university qualifications, compared to 25.7% in Queensland (QLD) and 30.4% nationally.
-Bachelor degrees are the most common at 31.8%, followed by postgraduate qualifications (16.6%) and graduate diplomas (4.6%).
-Vocational pathways account for 20.1% of qualifications, with advanced diplomas at 9.9% and certificates at 10.2%.
+53.0% of its residents aged 15+ hold university qualifications, compared to 25.7% in Queensland and 30.4% in Australia.
+Bachelor degrees are the most prevalent at 31.8%, followed by postgraduate qualifications (16.6%) and graduate diplomas (4.6%).
+Vocational pathways account for 20.1% of qualifications among those aged 15+, with advanced diplomas at 9.9% and certificates at 10.2%.

 Frequently Asked Questions - Education